 In 2019, the first story which Kimberly both wrote and illustrated, Puffin the Architect (2018), won the Russell Clark Award for Illustration and was a finalist for Best Picture Book in the New Zealand Book Awards for Children and Young Adults.
 It also won a Storylines Notable Picture Book Award as well as the NZ Booklovers Award for Best Children’s Book.

-Kimberly lives with her husband and daughter in a small shipping-container house near Wellington, where she illustrates and writes, and runs her business Tumbleweed Tees, screen-printed clothing featuring her illustrations of New Zealand plants and wildlife.
+Kimberly lives with her husband and two young daughters in a small shipping-container house near Wellington, where she illustrates and writes, and runs her business Tumbleweed Tees, screen-printed clothing featuring her illustrations of New Zealand plants and wildlife.

-As well as writing and illustrating, I own and operate Tumbleweed Tees, a conservation based screen-printing t-shirt company in Wellington.
+As well as writing and illustrating, Kimberly owns and operates Tumbleweed Tees, a conservation based screen-printing t-shirt company in Wellington.
 New Zealand’s unique birds, plants and landscapes inspire our hand drawn designs.
 We are passionate about increasing the awareness of, and protection for New Zealand’s unique and too often endangered natives, one t-shirt at a time!
 Every tee has an attached swing tag with ecological information, and we continue to forge new conservation funding partnerships.
 Click below on Tumbleweed to be taken to the Tumbleweed Tees site.